particle-iot/docs/src/content/archives/xenon-options.md

 *_Please note that this option, while available, is not supported by Particle for production use._*

-You can also use your Xenon in [standalone mode, with no network connectivity](https://support.particle.io/hc/en-us/articles/360044183314/#set-the-system_mode).
+You can also use your Xenon in standalone mode, with no network connectivity by using SYSTEM_MODE(MANUAL).

 ## Option 2: Provision your Xenon as a non-Particle dev kit